miso-lims/miso-lims/runscanner/README.md

       }
     ]

 The name/platform-type combination decide what scanner is used to interpret the sequencer's results.
-A list of supported scanners can be found on the status page.
+A list of supported scanners can be found on the status page or the debugging interface below.

 ## Debugging
 For troublesome runs, you can see the output for a particular run directory using:

-    CLASSPATH=runscanner.war java uk.ac.bbsrc.tgac.miso.runscanner.Main
+    java -cp $RUN_SCANNER_HOME/WEB-INF/classes:$RUN_SCANNER_HOME/WEB-INF/lib/'*' uk.ac.bbsrc.tgac.miso.runscanner.Main

 It will display instructions on how to use it.
+You will have to set the `RUN_SCANNER_HOME` to the path containing an unpacked version of the WAR.